WMCSameeraGroup/URPSA/readme.md

 ### if the distance is smaller  than the specified then other steps of that iterations are skiped.

 ### only data for first 30 atoms are provided. if you are to use other molecules you have to update **atoms/constants**

+ currently, changing basis set has to be done by chaining **inputFileGeneration/